Mr-Shimmer/AutoHotkey-Script/ReadMe.txt

 Usage:

-1. Use combination keys of (esc) + Arrow Keys to move cursor
+1. Use combination keys of (RAlt) + p  to move cursor up
-2. Use combination keys of (esc) + Page Up to Left Click once
+2. Use combination keys of (RAlt) + ;  to move cursor down
-3. Use combination keys of (esc) + Page Down to Right Click once
+3. Use combination keys of (RAlt) + l  to move cursor left

-4. Use combination keys of (`) + Arrow Up to Scroll Up
+4. Use combination keys of (RAlt) + '  to move cursor right

-5. Use combination keys of (`) + Arrow Down to Scroll Down
+5. Use combination keys of (RAlt) + o  to left click once
+6. Use combination keys of (RAlt) + [  to right click once

+7. Use combination keys of (RAlt) + e  to scroll up
+8. Use combination keys of (RAlt) + d  to scroll down

+9. Use combination keys of (LAlt) + p to click arrow up once
+10. Use combination keys of (LAlt) + ; to click arrow down once
+11. Use combination keys of (LAlt) + l to click arrow left once
+12. Use combination keys of (LAlt) + ' to click arrow right once

-script by Mr. Shimmer for kbmouse v1
+script by Mr. Shimmer for kbmouse v2
 December 2021